0x67757300/OSINT/README.md

 Clearly organized OSINT resources.

-Currently, there is only support for Brazil.
+Brazil only.
 However, with help, there could be support for other countries as well.